camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 The Cawemo frontend (web-browser) needs to be able to connect to the Cawemo backend.
 Therefore make sure that

-- the domain you have set up above as CAWEMO_SERVER_URL is reachable from within your network on port 8080
+- the domain you have specified above as SERVER_URL is configured and reachable from within your network on port 8080
 - websockets are supported

 You might also want to consider setting up a proxy server (i.e. nginx) in front of the Cawemo server, which will allow you to configure SSL encryption etc.